Birmingham, the home of metal, honors Ozzy Osbourne as hearse passes through

 “Ozzy, Ozzy, Ozzy, oi, oi, oi,” fans screamed as the hearse arrived.

+Long-time fan Antony Hunt said it has been an “emotional” day and that he wanted to be in the city to pay his respects.

+“What's amazing is there's so many, such a wide variety of age groups, from little, little children, teenagers to people in their 60s, 70s, so it's great to see that,” he said.

-Since his death was announced, fans have made pilgrimages to sites around Birmingham, which has embraced its reputation as the birthplace of heavy metal.
-Among his peers, Osbourne was metal's godfather.
+Since Osbourne's death was announced, fans have made pilgrimages to sites around Birmingham, which has embraced its reputation as the birthplace of heavy metal.
+Among his peers, the singer was metal's godfather.

 “Ozzy was more than a music legend — he was a son of Birmingham," said city official Zafar Iqbal.
 “We know how much this moment will mean to his fans."